Record-dependent measures on the symmetric groups: The laws of large numbers

-\begin{proof} Choose $\varepsilon>0$.
-Recall that a real-valued random variable $X$ stochastically dominates another such variable $Y$ if for any bounded non-decreasing function $f$ we have $Ef(X)\ge Ef(Y)$.
-Observe that Lemma \ref{lemma_estimate_in_algorithm} implies that the random variable $X=|\{1\le i\le n\mid \sigma^{-1}(i)\le Cn \}|$ stochastically dominates the sum of $n-n_0$ independent Bernoulli random variables with the probability of $1$ equal to $1-\varepsilon$ (see Lemma 1.1 in and \cite{LSS} and Lemma 1 in \cite{R}).
-Now using a standard large deviations estimate (see e.g. \cite{K}, Chapter 27) for the sum of independent Bernoulli random variables we conclude that there exist constants $C_1>0$ and $C_2>0$ such that
+\end{proposition} \begin{proof} Choose $\varepsilon>0$.
+Recall that a real-valued random variable $X$ stochastically dominates another such variable $Y$ if for any bounded non-decreasing function $f$ the expected values satisfy $Ef(X)\ge Ef(Y)$.
+Observe that by Lemma \ref{lemma_estimate_in_algorithm} the random variable $X=|\{1\le i\le n\mid \sigma^{-1}(i)\le Cn \}|$ stochastically dominates a sum of $n-n_0$ independent Bernoulli random variables with the probability of $1$ equal to $1-\varepsilon$ (see Lemma 1.1 in and \cite{LSS} and Lemma 1 in \cite{R}).
+Now using a standard large deviations estimate for the sum of independent Bernoulli random variables (see e.g. \cite{K}, Chapter 27), we conclude that there exist constants $C_1>0$ and $C_2>0$ such that

 for $n>n_1$.